jeffbalagosa/cloze-deletion-formatter/README.md

 ```

 ### Install Dependencies
-The project currently does not have an explicit `requirements.txt`, but if needed, create one with:
+The project does not require an explicit `requirements.txt`, but if needed, create one with:
 ```txt
 tkinter
 ```